szwacz/fs-jetpack/README.md

 ## rename(path, newName)
 asynchronous: **renameAsync(path, newName)**

 Renames given file or directory.
+If destination already exists:

+* If destination is a file, it will be overwritten (even if the source is a directory)
+* If destination is a directory, `EPERM` will be thrown (even if the source is a file)

 **arguments:**
 `path` path to thing you want to change name of.